-Finally, other governmental administrative policies (ex: unstated paternity policy27; onreserve matrimonial real property) continues to discriminate broadly against Aboriginal women as progenitors, and against descendants who trace their Indian ancestry through their female forebears, or in other words, descendants who are unable to establish Indian paternity.
+Finally, other governmental administrative policies (ex: unstated paternity policy; on-reserve matrimonial real property) continues to discriminate broadly against Aboriginal women as progenitors, and against descendants who trace their Indian ancestry through their female forebears, or in other words, descendants who are unable to establish Indian paternity.

-On this matter, 85% of respondents believe that discriminatory administrative practices such as the issue of unstated paternity (the assumption that the father of a child is not Indian if the mother does not reveal his identity) should be addressed by the proposed therefore imposes a legislated disadvantage on their ability to transmit status to their descendents, based on their sex s" at p.
-2).
+On this matter, 85% of respondents believe that discriminatory administrative practices such as the issue of unstated paternity (the assumption that the father of a child is not Indian if the mother does not reveal his identity) should be addressed by the proposed amendments.
+Reflecting members' opinion, QNW urges the Canadian Government to end all forms of discrimination against women and their descendants by removing the element of categorization of Indian Status i.e. 6(1), 6(2).
+Moreover, the administrative

-24 Ibid. at p.
+&lt;sup>27 Ibid. at p.
 10. A child who has only one parent with s.
 6(2) status is not entitled to any Indian status at all.
-This feature introduce under Bill C-31 is known as the "second generation cut-off", as the second generation of children with only one status parent lose all entitlement to status.25 Ibid. at p.
+This feature introduce under Bill C-31 is known as the "second generation cut-off", as the second generation of children with only one status parent lose all entitlement to status.

+&lt;sup>28 Ibid. at p.
 10.

-26 Ibid. at p.
+&lt;sup>29 Ibid. at p.
 10.

-27 Michelle M. Mann, Indian Registration: Unrecognized and Unstated Paternity, Research Directorate Status of Women, Ottawa, 2005 ("non-reporting or non-acknowledgment by Indian and Northern Affairs Canada (INAC) of a registered Indian father results in the loss of benefits and entitlements to either the child or the child's subsequent children where there is successive "out-parenting."
+&lt;sup>30 Michelle M. Mann, Indian Registration: Unrecognized and Unstated Paternity, Research Directorate Status of Women, Ottawa, 2005 ("non-reporting or non-acknowledgment by Indian and Northern Affairs Canada (INAC) of a registered Indian father results in the loss of benefits and entitlements to either the child or the child's subsequent children where there is successive "out-parenting."
 Unacknowledged paternity can be said to arise where the mother names the father but not in accordance with the requirements of provincial vital statistics or INAC policy, thereby causing paternity to be considered unstated.
 Approximately 50 percent of unstated paternity cases are considered to be unintentional, while the other 50 percent are deemed intentional on the part of the mother.
 Causes of unstated paternity range from those that can be considered more "administrative" in nature to those that are "substantive," such as a decision by the mother not to name the father").